rolandyuwy/tp/docs/DeveloperGuide.md

 The `quantity` field has been implemented as a class in the `model.food` package.

 * Quantity class contains 2 attributes: `value` and `unit`.
-* The `value` has to be a positive number.
-It can be an integer or a decimal value.
+* The `value` is a positive number with a maximum of 2 decimal places.
+The maximum value allowed is 100,000.00.
-* The `unit` in quantity field is optional.
+* The `unit` is optional.
 If provided, it must consist of only alphabets.
 Numbers, space and special characters are not permitted.
 * If the unit is not provided, a default unit - `unit` - will be given.

 #### Implementation rationale: